-- 8.5 An assessment of the impact of an odour source, process, activity or use on surrounding users of the land should usually seek to identify and contain the following key elements: - A description of existing baseline odour conditions (including complaints history) where relevant. - A description of the location of receptors (either existing or proposed) and their relative sensitivities to odour effects. - Details of potential odour sources - A description of control/mitigation and design measures - Where odour modelling has been used the report should contain full details of the input data and modelling options used to allow a third party to reproduce the results.
+- 8.6 An assessment of the impact of an odour source, process, activity or use on surrounding users of the land should usually seek to identify and contain the following key elements: - A description of existing baseline odour conditions (including complaints history) where relevant. - A description of the location of receptors (either existing or proposed) and their relative sensitivities to odour effects. - Details of potential odour sources - A description of control/mitigation and design measures - Where odour modelling has been used the report should contain full details of the input data and modelling options used to allow a third party to reproduce the results. - 8.7 Detailed advice on odour impact assessments is available in the Assessment of Odour for Planning (2018, Institute of Air Quality Management)50.